 The much-improved Corolla interior no longer puts the Elantra's cabin at a strong advantage.
-We'd actually call it a tie in terms of materials and trims—both impressive for such low-cost cars—but the Corolla is almost a mid-size car in terms of real, usable seating space, and back-seat legroom in particular has been boosted by a few inches this year.
+We'd actually call it a tie in terms of materials and trims—both impressive for such low-cost cars.
+Both are mid-size cars in terms of real, usable seating space, and back-seat legroom in particular has been boosted in both to make them commodious enough for adults.

-Both cars are reasonably good performers for safety, but with some noteworthy blemishes.
-Both cars earn a five-star overall score from the federal government.
-And while there's no doubt the Corolla's improved body structure makes it safer than the previous version; however, it earns a 'marginal' score on the IIHS' new small-overlap test.
-The Elantra didn't do all that much better, with an 'acceptable' rating in small overlap.
+Both cars are reasonably good performers for safety, but the Corolla has a full set of crash test scores, while the new Elantra does not yet.
+Toyota earns a five-star overall score from the federal government, and there's little doubt the Corolla's improved body structure makes it safer than the previous version.
+However, it earns a 'marginal' score on the IIHS' new small-overlap test.

 In all, you can't go wrong with either of these frugal compact sedans.
 The pricing and features are now comparable.
-The Elantra arguably might still have the edge in style and flair, with its very well-coordinated design—and it's worth keeping in mind that the Elantra is also offered as a sportier hatchback, called the Elantra GT, as well as an Elantra Coupe.
+The Elantra arguably might still have the edge in style and flair, with its very well-coordinated design—and it's worth keeping in mind that the Elantra is also offered as a sportier hatchback, called the Elantra GT.
+(The GT is due for a replacement in the 2017 model year as well, but it hasn't been shown yet.)
 But with a roomier interior, quieter ride, and better fuel economy, the Corolla has narrowed the gap significantly.
-The way it shakes out in our point system, the Elantra holds a significant edge, but if you place your priorities where they matter for most daily-driving commuters, the Corolla could be the better bet.